As the only Sikh kids wearing turbans in South Texas in the 1980s, Simran Jeet Singh and his three brothers stood out.

 In 2014 when International Basketball Federation (FIBA) rules forced two Indian Sikh players to remove their turbans before playing a game, Simran launched a successful multireligious media campaign pressuring FIBA to lift its headgear ban, which it did in 2017.
 Simran’s brother Darsh was the first turbaned Sikh to play basketball under North America’s National Collegiate Athletic Association, so this Sikh Coalition effort felt particularly personal.

 “Muslim, Jewish, and other groups came together to explain how the headgear ban negatively affected us and negatively shaped how our kids imagine their place in society,” Simran said.
 “Our uniting message was that sports should bring people together, not divide and discriminate.
 This multireligious component helped show that other communities had skin in the game.”

-Now a graduate of the programme, Simran uses interreligious dialogue to reach a number of different communities – from students to policymakers.
+Today Simran wears many hats, as the idiom goes, and not all of his interreligious work is with the Sikh Coalition.
 He advises the governor of New York and the Committee on Foreign Relations on religious matters, teaches introductory courses on Sikhism, Hinduism, Islam and Buddhism at universities and seminaries, and serves as chaplain and religious life adviser to students.

 In the letters, which were hand-delivered to local Mosques, Simran and others offered words of support to their Muslim neighbours and thanked them for being an important part of the community.

 “I was struck by how grateful they were,” he said.
 “Sometimes the most helpful thing you can do is just reach out to other marginalised people and let them know you are there for them.”